ofloveandhate/markdown2canvas/README.md

 Right now, emoji shortcodes can only be used in content, not in names of things -- shortcodes in names will not be emojized.

 ## Automatic uploading and warehousing of images and embedded content

-List your images relative the folder containing the `source.md` for the content.
+List your images relative the folder containing the `source.md` for the content and they'll automatically be uploaded when you publish.
+If the image is already uploaded, a link to the existing image will be generated instead of uploading.

 ## "Styling" -- Automatic inclusion of uniform headers and footers